Super Smash Bros Betting: Best Sites for Smash Bets

 The first thing you need to know about Super Smash Bros is that it isn’t your average fighting game.
 Sure, the series follows some rules of the genre like pitting players against each other in a 2D arena and allowing them to use a multitude of complex moves and combos to get an edge over their opponents.
 However, Super Smash Bros esports betting would be a walk in the park if that was all there was to it.

 The first notable difference is that Smash has no health bars.
 With that, your goal isn’t to straight-up kill your opponent, but to launch them off the stage and past the edge of the map.
 On top of that, each player has a percentage that rises whenever they take damage.
-The higher your percentage, the farther you will fly when you get hit by an enemy attack, so there are heavy incentives to landing blows onto your opponent.
+The higher your percentage, the farther you will fly when you get hit by an enemy attack, so there are heavy incentives to land blows on your opponent.
 Still, it’s entirely possible to win a match of Smash at 0% if you approach the game from the right angle.

 Falling off the stage isn’t necessarily a death sentence either, and there are many ways to “recover” with jumping moves and other abilities that let you get back to the arena.
 Another thing to note is that player characters differ in weight and strength, so some of them will naturally knock their enemies farther than others.
 The most competitive Super Smash Bros tournaments require players to have razor-sharp mechanics, split-second reaction times, and depths of detailed game knowledge.